openforis/sepal-doc/docs/source/cli/index.rst

 .. tip::

-    If the code you want to execute is taking time, consider running it in the background using :code:`nohup`.
+    If the code you want to execute is taking time, consider running it in the background using :code:`nohup`:

     .. code-block:: console